vfiftyfive/StatefulSets-devops-playground/main.md

 ```
 The job status will initially be displayed as `Running` and will change to `Completed` once the data has been ingested.

-6. `Task 18`: Check the data is present in the database
+6. `Task 18`: Check the data is present in the database.
 ```
 kubectl run -it --rm --image vfiftyfive/utilities:first mongo-client -- mongosh "mongodb://mongodb-0.mongodb.default.svc.cluster.local"
 ```